 The obtained extracts were quantified gravimetrically after a drying process under nitrogen flow by the TurboVAP Zymark® and their composition has been characterized.

 Haematococcus pluvialis biomass and each extracts were analyzed in terms of moisture and ash according to the official methods EN ISO 712 and EN ISO 2171.
 Proteins and carbohydrates were quantified respectively according to the kjeldahl method (UNI EN ISO 20483) and HPLC-ELSD analysis (UNI EN 15086).
-Fatty acids was analyzed by GC-FID (Agilent 7820A) (UNI EN ISO 12966), while total dietary fiber (TDF) was quantified according AOAC 985.29.
-Total carotenoids were extracted from H. pluvialis, as reported by Li et al. 2012 and analyzed by uHPLC-DAD (Agilent 1290 Infinity II). uHPLC analysis was carried out to quantify astaxanthin, lutein as reported by Ruegnam et al. 2010 and beta-carotene (UNI EN 12823-2) in H. pluvialis biomass and extracts.
+Fatty acids was analyzed by GC-FID (Agilent 7820A) (UNI EN ISO 12966), while Total Dietary Fibers(TDFs) was quantified according AOAC 985.29.
+Total carotenoids were extracted from H. pluvialis, as reported by Li et al. 2012 and analyzed by uHPLC-DAD (Agilent 1290 Infinity II). uHPLC analysis was carried out to quantify astaxanthin, lutein (Ruegnam et al. 2010) and ß-carotene (UNI EN 12823-2).

 3. Results and discussion

-Before accelerator solvent extraction, Haematococcus pluvialisred phase (HPR) microalgae was subjected to a characterization.
-H. pluvialis freeze-dried powder had a moisture content of 70.0 mg/g on humid weight basis and ash equal to 60.15 mg/g on a dry weight basis.

-As reported in table 2, H. pluvialis contained 256.94 mg/g dry weight of proteins, 63.03 mg/g dry weight of carbohydrates, and 26.02 mg/g dry weight of lipids.
-Total carotenoids constituted of 28.70 mg/g dry weight, including astaxanthin with a content of 20.01 mg/g dry weight, lutein (7.70 mg/g dry weight) and beta-carotene (0.99 mg/g dry weight).
-Moreover, Total Dietary Fibers (TDF) were the most abundant compounds due to the morphology of H. pluvialis cell during the red phase that is surrounded by a resistant fibrous and polysaccharid wall.
+Haematococcus pluvialis red phase (HPR) microalgae was firstly characterized before the extraction of astaxanthin by ASE 200 as reported in Table 2.
+Moisture and ash content is equal to 70.0 mg/g and 60.15 mg/g dry weight basis resulting in line with others works, as well as the amount of protein (Kim et al. 2015, Shah et al. 2016).
+Lipids and carbohydrates have been found in lower amounts than in previous work, where their content is about 10 times higher.
+The unexpected low amount of carbohydrates is however balanced by the amount of TDFs.
+In fact, the content of TDFs, which are also the most abundant compounds also includes the polysaccharide fraction that gives strength and solidity to the cell wall of the red cysts of H. pluvialis.
+In addition, astaxanthin is the most widely produced carotenoid, followed by lutein and ß-carotene in smaller quantities as reported by Shah et al., 2016.

 Table 2: Haematococcus pluvialis cellular composition characterization